-To use MJ splitters with Leecraft inserts: You must use a 3/16" diameter HIGH SPEED STEEL (HSS) drill bit and drill press, to precisely and carefully drill the 2 mounting holes, after they are located and "spotted" with the HSS drill bit in a hand drill, using the special drill fixture.
+To use MJ splitters with Leecraft inserts: You must use an equivalent size HIGH SPEED STEEL (HSS) drill bit and drill press, to precisely and carefully drill the 2 mounting holes, after they are located and "spotted" with the HSS drill bit in a hand drill, using the special drill fixture.
 Make sure you clear the chips often (peck drill) to prevent heat build up.
 HSS drill bits are the ones most commonly sold by tool retailers nowadays.
 Look for "HSS" on the shank.

 2. There should be no issues as far as the 2" space requirement, and you can easily confirm this on your particular saw.
 With your standard factory insert in place, simply raise blade to full elevation and measure the distance from the back end of the blade to the end of the insert.
 This space will be no different on your ZCI.